United Lutheran Seminary: Lutheran Theological Seminary at Philadelphia

-Merger
+Consolidation

 The current school was founded on July 1, 2017, as a consolidation of the Lutheran Theological Seminary at Gettysburg and the Lutheran Theological Seminary at Philadelphia.
 United Lutheran Seminary continues under the charter of Lutheran Theological Seminary at Gettysburg.

-The first president of the seminary, Rev. Dr. Theresa F. Latini, a Presbyterian, was announced on April 20, 2017.
+The first president of the seminary, Theresa F. Latini, a Presbyterian, was announced on April 20, 2017.
 Latini's previous experience working for OneByOne, an organization that performed "gay conversion", caused significant controversy and she was fired on March 14, 2018.
-Her departure then revealed a deep history of racism in the institution On May 16, 2018, the seminary board announced its selection of Dr. Richard Green as interim president, beginning June 1.
+Her departure prompted allegations of institutional racism from some students and alumni.
+On May 16, 2018, the seminary board announced the selection of Richard Green as interim president, beginning June 1.
+After Green left the institution in late November 2019, Angela Zimmann, who was then the seminary's Vice President of Advancement, served as acting president until the arrival of President Erwin in August 2020.

-On June 9, 2020, the seminary board announced the election of the Rev. Dr. R. Guy Erwin as president.
+On June 9, 2020, the seminary board announced the election of R. Guy Erwin as president.
 Erwin was previously bishop of the Southwest California Synod of the ELCA.
 He is the first Native American bishop and the first openly gay bishop of that church body.

+Campuses

+The Gettysburg campus is mostly in the Gettysburg borough limits, though it has portions in Cumberland Township.